Seeing the Invisible

 Entrance is included with the price admission.
 Members receive free admission.
 Non-member admissions range from $10 to $18.
 SDBG provides free entry to members of other gardens participating in the American Horticultural Society's Reciprocal Admissions Program.

 Visitors can view the exhibition only through Seeing the Invisible app, which is available for download to smartphones and tablets (see links above).
-Please download the app to your device prior to your arrival at San Diego Botanic Garden.
-The app will display AR works only upon arrival at San Diego Botanic Garden.
+Wi-Fi is limited at the Garden, so please download the app before you arrive.
+The app will display AR works only upon entrance to San Diego Botanic Garden.
 See the FAQs for more details.

 Seeing the Invisible places the same exhibition of commissioned artworks in analogous sites in 12 gardens with different biomes across Australia, Canada, Israel, South Africa, the United Kingdom, and the US.
 For example, the same work might be set within a group of coastal prickly pear cacti in San Diego and among a lush forest of giant redwoods in Edinburgh.